U2Ft/RSS-filter/README.rst

       RSS-filter -e | --edit
       RSS-filter -h | --help
       RSS-filter -l | --list
+      RSS-filter -s | --starred

     Options:
       -h --help       Show this message.
       -e --edit       Edit the filters with your default editor.
       -l --list       List feed titles.
+      -s --starred    Apply filters to starred entries only.

 Specify some filters, then run manually or write a cron job--something like